sdercolin/vlabeler/readme/plugin-development.md

 ### Find input files dynamically

-To support your template plugin with labelers that construct a project with sub-projects, you may want to find input files dynamically for every sub-project.
+To support your template plugin with labelers that construct a project with subprojects, you may want to find input files dynamically for every subproject.
 To do this, you can provide a script file via the plugin's `inputFinderScriptFile` property in the `plugin.json`.

 The script file should be a JavaScript file which:

 - takes a variable `root` of `File` type as input, which indicates the root directory of the project, i.e. the `Sample Directory` set in the project creation page.
-- takes a variable `moduleName` of `String` type as input, which indicates the name of the sub-project.
+- takes a variable `moduleName` of `String` type as input, which indicates the name of the subproject.
 - takes variables `debug`, `labeler`, `params` as input, which are the same as the ones provided in the template generation scripts.